mccurdyc/www/content/book/2019-07-22-managers-path.md

-It may be the case that _occasionally_ you have to work on something that you don't value --- e.g., maybe the hacky system, or the project written in a language that you despise ---- but, your work "needn't always be self-sacrificing."
+It may be the case that _occasionally_ you have to work on something that you don't value --- e.g., maybe the hacky system, or the project written in a language that you despise --- but, your work "needn't always be self-sacrificing."

 > [a]utonomy...is an important element of motivation. -@skamille

-Honestly, in my experience, people aren't working on what they want because they haven't expressed their interests or they haven't motivated them in a way that adds immediate value.
+Honestly, in my experience, people aren't working on what they want because they haven't expressed their interests or they haven't motivated their interests in a way that adds immediate value.
 Often what I will hear is, "I want to rewrite this system because it's poorly written."
-Even if every single task in this system takes a week to add, no matter how trivial, and there is a lot of risk associated with changes, this might be a price that product is willing to deal with to avoid a multi-month rewrite.
+Even if every single new feature in this system takes a week to add, no matter how trivial, and there is a lot of risk associated with changes, this might be a price that product is willing to deal with to avoid a multi-month rewrite.
 You have to break these large changes down into "bite-size" or sprint-size pieces, which will help the change seem more achievable.
+The product team is driven by completion.
 Additionally, if you are able to break these pieces down and have them align with the product roadmap, you will have a higher chance of them being prioritized.